Skip to content

 • Set both retention values. limit_spam_retention_period must be shorter than limit_inbox_retention_period, so spam clears out ahead of the inbox.

-• Use separate policies per agent archetype.
-A sales-outreach agent and a support-triage agent have different send limits and spam tolerances — model them as separate policies rather than one catch-all.
+• Use separate workspaces per agent archetype.
+A sales-outreach agent and a support-triage agent have different send limits and spam tolerances — give each group its own workspace with its own policy rather than one catch-all.